naren-jha/JavaCodeSnippets/RedissonClusterClient.md

 }
 ```

-You can set a TTL for a specific key in both RMap and RMapCache using the expire() method.
-This allows you to have time-based expiration for individual keys in both data structures.
+You can set a TTL for the entire map using RMap, but you can set a TTL for the entire map or individual keys in map using RMapCache.

 The main difference between RMap and RMapCache lies in the default behavior and additional features they provide: